 Comment #22.
 DEQ has removed the clear federal requirement to name the dischargers in a discharger-specific variance while omitting the requirement to identify nonpoint source controls.

 Response.
-The federal variance rule (40 CFR 131.14(b)(1)(i)) statees that discharger(s)-specific variances identify the permittee(s) subject to the variance.
+The federal variance rule (40 CFR 131.14(b)(1)(i)) states that discharger(s)-specific variances identify the permittee(s) subject to the variance.
 The preamble to the rule also states, “As an alternative to identifying the specific dischargers at the time of adoption of a WQS variance for multiple dischargers, states and authorized tribes may adopt specific eligibility requirements in the WQS variance.”
 (80 Fed.
 Reg.
 162, p.
 51036).
-EPA’s variance builder tool available on the agency’s website also indicates that states have the option to include eligibility requirements.
-In response to this request, DEQ listed all dischargers that, based on current knowledge, should be covered by the variance.
-DEQ is also retaining eligibility requirements in case additional facilities, such as those municipalities that graduate from minor to major facilities during the term of the variance, also require a variance.
+EPA’s variance builder tool available on the agency’s website also states that the variance may include eligibility requirements.
+DEQ has agreed to list all NPDES permitted dischargers to waterbodies within the Willamette Basin as eligible for the variance, even though minor sources do not need the variance in the near term because they are not required to monitor mercury in their effluent and therefore would not receive water quality based permit limits.
+Because all water bodies in the Willamette Basin are impaired for methylmercury, any discharger that is required to have a water quality based permit limit for mercury will need a variance.
+No dischargers can feasibly attain 0.14 nanograms/l mercury in their effluent with current demonstrated technology.

 The federal rule does not require identification of nonpoint source controls for discharger(s)-specific variances.

 DEQ made changes to OAR 340-041-0345(6) in response to this comment.